CesiumGS/3d-tiles/specification/README.md

 ### Tileset JSON

-3D Tiles use one main tileset JSON file as the entry point to define a tileset.
+3D Tiles uses one main tileset JSON file as the entry point to define a tileset.
 Both entry and external tileset JSON files are not required to follow a specific naming convention.

 Here is a subset of the tileset JSON used for [Canary Wharf](http://cesiumjs.org/CanaryWharf/) (also see the complete file, [`tileset.json`](examples/tileset.json)):
 ```json